1. Home

 (Note) The portion of the distribution in excess of retained earnings, which represents a return of capital to our unitholders following our voluntary determination to return such capital, is deducted from our unitholders’ tax base for future capital gains calculations.
 It does not represent a redemption of units, which may be required upon demand by a unitholder of an open-ended J-REIT, as we are a closed-end J-REIT with respect to which unitholders do not have such a right.

-The standards determined by the Investment Trusts Association, Japan Rules (“ITAJ”) set forth that a closed-end J-REIT, such as us, may distribute up to 60% of the amount obtained by deducting from the sum of the accumulated depreciation calculated on the last day of the applicable fiscal period, the sum of the accumulated depreciation recorded on the last day of the preceding fiscal period in excess of retained earnings as a return of capital.
+The standards determined by the Investment Trusts Association, Japan Rules (“ITAJ”) set forth that a closed-end J-REIT, such as us, may distribute up to 60% of the amount obtained by deducting the total amount of the accumulated depreciation recorded at the end of the previous fiscal period (this excludes the accumulated depreciation recorded at the end of the previous fiscal period for assets that are no longer recorded during the subject fiscal period due to transfer, disposal, loss, or other similar reasons) from the total amount of the accumulated depreciation calculated at the end of the subject fiscal period in excess of retained earnings as a return of capital.

 In addition, we do not plan to make distributions in excess of retained earnings to the extent doing so would cause what we refer to as our “appraisal LTV”, as calculated below, to exceed 60%.